expo/expo/docs/pages/classic/building-standalone-apps.md

 To build and distribute your app using Apple's Enterprise distribution, it is required that you are a member of the [Apple Developer Enterprise Program](https://developer.apple.com/programs/enterprise/).

-Expo Build Service supports Enterprise distribution.
-When you call `expo build:ios`, you just need to choose the correct team that is labeled with `(In-House)`.
+Expo's build service supports Enterprise distribution.
+When you run `expo build:ios`, you'll need to choose the correct team that is labeled with `(In-House)`.

 #### Adhoc distribution